Broiled Salmon with Gochujang Glaze

 - Keeping the skin on when cooking helps keep the fish from drying out.

-The skin is also edible — if you’re into it, go ahead and enjoy!
+- The skin is also edible — if you’re into it, go ahead and enjoy it!

 What to serve with broiled salmon

-If you’re carb-conscious, break the salmon into chunks and serve in Bibb lettuce wraps with a spicy cucumber salad and lots of fresh cilantro.
+I love to serve the salmon and asparagus over hot, cooked rice with some additional glaze.
+If you’re watching carb intake, break the salmon into chunks and serve it in Bibb lettuce wraps with a spicy cucumber salad and lots of fresh cilantro piled on top.

 Ingredients